viv511/viv511/README.md

 <p align="center">

 Hi!
 I'm Vivek (rhymes with cake)!
-I'm an enthusiastic and driven freshman @ CMU studying CS with a love for learning and the future!
+I'm an enthusiastic and driven CS student @ CMU with a love for learning and the future!

 I love to code because I love breaking down problems into smaller parts, utilizing my problem-solving and creative skills.
 I also love sharing this passion with others & I'm always excited to meet new people.